asokolsky/RESTing-with-Flask/00.prerequisites/README.md

 (venv) alex@latitude7490:~/Projects/RESTing-with-Flask/02.rest/farm/ > pip3 install flask requests
 ```

+Alternatively, if there is a requirements.txt available you can use `pip3 install -r requirements.txt` instead of `pip3 install flask requests`.

-After you download all the packages:
+After you download all the packages (if you did not already have requirements.txt):

 ```
 alex@latitude7490:~/Projects/RESTing-with-Flask/02.rest/farm/ > pip3 freeze > requirements.txt